joseph-datalab/powerpoint-with-joe/README.md

 Hi, I'm Joseph Christopher.
 Welcome to my PowerPoint portfolio.

+Hi, I'm Joseph Christopher.
+Welcome to my PowerPoint portfolio.
 I put this together to show how I approach a business presentation from start to finish.
 That includes the structure, content, data, charts, visual design, and final quality check.

 For this case study, I created a 17 slide executive presentation around a fictional B2B company.